neherlab/BA286/README.md

 ### BA.2 background set

 Unfortunately, we cannot share the `ncov-ingest` curated data due to GISAID's data sharing policy.
 However, to at least partially reproduce the subsampling part of the analysis, you can use `ncov-ingest`'s "open" data, which is based on Genbank data and is freely available.
-To do so, you need to add `--config use_open_data=true` to the workflow invocation (or set that option in `config/config_dict.yaml`).
+To do so, you need to add `--config data_source=open` to the workflow invocation (or set that option in `config/config_dict.yaml`).

 The other option is to use the exact BA.2 sequences from the paper.
 To do so, download the "Input for Augur pipeline" tarball for `EPI_SET_230907cf` from GISAID and place the archive at `data/background.tar`.
-Then, add `--config use_frozen_background=true` to the workflow invocation (or set that option in `config/config_dict.yaml`).
+Then, add `--config data_source=frozen` to the workflow invocation (or set that option in `config/config_dict.yaml`).

+We generated the build using `--config data_source=gisaid`.

 ### BA.2.86 sequences